notrabs/use-ammojs/README.md

 }
 ```

-## Local Development of use-ammojs
+## Developing locally using use-ammojs

 <details>
 <summary> Setting up react-scripts to work with yarn link using @craco/craco </summary>